-Those expecting that sort of well-earned thrashing will be terribly disappointed by W..
+Those expecting that sort of well-earned thrashing will, I suspect, be disappointed by W..

 Stone has an unfortunate habit--in his historical films at least--of falling in love with his subjects.
 Perhaps "love" isn't exactly the right word.
-He doesn't always like them but he tries too hard to find personal psychological motivations behind their actions and ends up making them too sympathetic; in his quest to humanize them, he ends up essentially lying for them--making them into much better people than they are.
+He doesn't always like them but he tries too hard to find personal psychological motivations behind their actions and makes them more sympathetic than their real-life counterparts.
+This is the habit of a screenwriter, not an historian, and these motivations often have much more imaginative than historical.
+Stone is trying to humanize his characters but in trying, he sometimes ends up lying for them, making them into much better people than they are.
 He did this with JFK (with Jim Garrison), he did it with NIXON and he's done it again with W..
-The film has massive holes and they're present because Stone is trying too hard to make Bush understandable.
+The film has massive holes and many of them are present because Stone is trying too hard to make Bush understandable.
 Most of the uglier parts of Bush's early life--his drunken driving arrest in the '70s, his defense of horrific student hazing and so on--are left on the cutting-room floor, while Bush's service--and more particularly, his lack of service--in the Texas Air National Guard, which he used to escape Vietnam, are obliquely mentioned in only a single line.

 Stone's thesis--that in Bush-as-President, we're presented with a moron who was completely out of his depth--is quite correct and Stone is right to present, as the defining moment of Bush's presidency, the infamous press conference wherein Bush, when asked, can't think of a single mistake he's made or lesson he's learned while in office.
 Where Stone fails is that, in trying to humanize Bush, the director sanitizes him by presenting him as virtually a clueless child being led around by ill-intentioned (or foolish) advisers.
 But a moron isn't necessarily an innocent.
 A moron can also be ill-intentioned and Bush is the best example of it.
 The incredible cynicism of that administration is almost entirely absent from the film.

 Most of the portions of W. dealing with the Bush presidency is devoted to the buildup to the Iraq war and on that subject, its sanitizing of events is most egregious.
-In the film's dialogue, the public pronouncements of Bush's cabinet principals are just ported directly over into their private conversations.
-In this way, the Bush gang's cynical manufacturing of a case for war from practically nothing is simply sent down a Memory Hole.
+The Bush gang's cynical, relentlessly duplicitous manufacturing of a case for war from practically nothing is erased.
+In its place, the public pronouncements of Bush's cabinet principals--pronouncements those principals knew full well were false, misleading and/or unfounded--are, in the film's dialogue, just ported directly over into their private conversations among themselves, as if this was what they really believed.
 Whether Stone intended it or not, he gives them a pass on this, which renders a rather pernicious lie most of the portion of his film dealing with the Bush presidency.